-Several mentoring programs support students academically and socially by providing one-on-one tutoring and positive role models.
+Several mentoring programs support students academically and socially by providing one-on-one tutoring or positive role models partnerships.
 Mentoring programs are designed to support students' self-esteem, behavior choices, character, and academic success.
-The mentors spend one-on-one quality time, with students who need positive adult role models and support with reading.
-Service Learning programs utilize high school students who assist in the classroom weekly.
-The Reading Tutors Program supports students in the area of literacy.
+The mentors spend one-on-one quality time with students who need positive adult role models, support with reading, or character building.
+Service Learning programs utilize high school students who assist in the classroom.
+The Reading Tutors Program, made of trained community members, supports students in the area of literacy weekly.

 Our school effectively communicates with all stakeholders in a timely and continuous manner.
 A variety of methods are used to communicate with students, parents, and community members.
 The Acorn and Calendar News are school-wide PTA publications routinely distributed to families.
 They include details about upcoming events, contact information for the school, and times for all school activities.
-In addition, parents and community members can receive the E-News, an electronic newsletter.
+In addition, parents and community members can receive the Acorn, an electronic newsletter.
 Located at the front of the school, an electronic marquee displays upcoming activities, opportunities, and student/faculty recognition.
+The website, an all-call system reaching every OES family, and an OES family distribution list are also levied for communication purposes.

 Our school website provides an extensive source of information for students, parents, and the community.
-Information is included regarding current school announcements, special recognitions, school newsletters, PTA and SIC information, school calendar, and a link to our Facebook/Instagram pages.
+Information is included regarding current school announcements, special recognitions, school newsletters, PTA and SIC information, PTA and SIC meeting minutes, the school calendar, teacher websites, district contact information, and a link to our Facebook/Instagram pages are housed on the school website.

 Active community involvement and strong parental support are essential to our school's mission of providing students with "strong character who are college and career ready, responsible citizens, and lifelong learners."
 Local retail stores provide financial support.
 Community speakers and school staff present "Lunch and Learn" parenting workshops through our guidance department.
-Workshop topics include study skills, learning disabilities, social and emotion wellness, middle school registration, and testing programs.
-Through Junior Achievement, local business partners provide students an understanding of our world through consumer awareness.
-We are fortunate to work alongside a supportive community to benefit our school.
+Workshop topics include study skills, learning disabilities, social and emotional wellness, middle school registration/pathway planning, raising strong readers, internet safety, and test prep programs.
+We feel fortunate to work alongside a supportive community that directly benefits our school!

 In conclusion, our students benefit from a nurturing environment which addresses their social and emotional needs while encouraging them to take an active part in a variety of school activities.
-Each year a school-wide theme promotes cohesiveness within our school family.
-This theme is woven into curricular experiences, visuals throughout the building, and school-wide events.
-A "Make A Positive Connection" motif accented the school environment throughout this year in order to encourage students, families, and staff.
-This year our staff participated in a school-wide book study which focused on positivity and productivity.
-Monthly activities encouraged students and staff to make positive connections through personal notes, team building activities, and individual nominations for recognition.
+Each year, a school-wide theme promotes cohesiveness within our school family.
+This theme is then woven into curricular experiences, visuals throughout the building, and school-wide events.
+An "Oakview Strong" motif accented the school environment throughout this year to encourage students, families, and staff towards teamwork, support, and engaging partnerships.
+Our staff also participated in a school-wide book study which focused on challenging the routine classroom experience.
+Teachers were challenged to reflect on current practice while developing lessons that spawn creativity, inclusion, diversity, and better student engagement.
+Monthly activities encourage students and staff to "include others" through personal notes, team building activities, and individual nominations for recognition on the morning news show.